A building in the Chernobyl Nuclear Exclusion Zone

 • Smoking or vaping in the open air is forbidden.
 You can do neither anywhere within the 10km zone.

-• You are not permitted to eat or drink outside.
+• You are not permitted to eat or drink in the zone except in the designated area approved by the government.
 Drinking water from any open water source such as rivers, wells or lakes is strictly forbidden.

 • Do not touch ANYTHING!
 Objects, structures and vegetation can’t be touched under any circumstances.
 You are also not permitted to sit on the ground or place any personal item on any surface.